JuanjoCatala/AnonFiles_uploader/README.md

 ## General info
 >Automatically upload files to anonshare, with the possibility to use a proxy, including tor.
-Even you have the option to output information of the file
+You even have the option to output information of the file